muggy8/improbable/from-me-to-me/X1IapY2Y.md

 yet despite feeling all of that, I couldn't really let any of that leave my mouth.

-I was here to try to help Phanna feel better afterall.
+I was here to try to help Phanna feel better after all.

 But Phanna seemed to have noticed my thoughts.